Contact and Company Properties

 • URL - Addresses entered here will be displayed as a clickable link on the conversation sidebar

-• Date - Customer profile will show a calendar to manually enter the date
+• Date - Contact profile will show a calendar to manually enter the date

 • Dropdown - Dropdown list with an option to select one choice.
-You can define your choices and drag-and-drop to order them
+You can define your choices and drag-and-drop to order them.
+There is a limit of 100 options.

 Click Create when those fields are all set, and you'll find yourself back on the Manage > Properties page.